 As a company, our primary focus is on organizing African safaris and Kilimanjaro climbs with an ethical and eco-friendly approach, and giving back to the community is an important part of what Nyange Adventures is about.

 As a locally owned tour operator, employing local drivers, porters and office staff is just the start of our journey to help eradicate poverty.
 All ours tours also benefit the indigenous people and local communities through fair wages or charitable outreach programs.

 “A successful business shouldn’t be an individual rising to the top.
 It should be about lifting up a whole community, its children and its elders.”

 – Praise, Director of Nyange Adventures.

-For every client going on a climb or safari, Nyange Adventures donates back to community projects in Moshi.
-Below are some of that projects we support and that you will be supporting too by booking with us.
+For every client going on a Kilimanjaro climb or Tanzania wildlife safari, Nyange Adventures donates back to community projects in Moshi.
+Below are some of the projects we support and that you will be supporting too by booking with us.

 Elderly homes are extremely rare in Tanzania, and in Africa in general.
 Elderly people (known as “wazee”) are highly respected, and families will usually care for their elderly relatives in their home.
 However, sadly there are those who have no family or their family is too poor to take care of them.

 African Impact, through its sister partner The Happy Africa Foundation, and Nyange Adventures are continuously fundraising to support a government-run home for the elderly in Moshi.
 Nyange Adventures has been supporting the project since 2014 and has so far donated over $12,000 USD.

 We support TEATEM NGO, a Moshi based NGO committed to improving lives of Tanzanians through the quality of both formal and informal education.